First Horizon Bank

 Memphis, Tennessee · FDIC Cert #4977

-First Horizon Bank is an FDIC-insured bank (Certificate #4977) with $81.9B in total assets and $65.4B in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for First Horizon Bank, an FDIC-insured bank (Certificate #4977) with $81.9B in total assets and $65.4B in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in Memphis, Tennessee, the bank maintains a Tier 1 capital ratio of 11.31% (Well-Capitalized) and a nonperforming loan ratio of 0.94%.
-BankHealthData assigns a composite Health Grade of B (66/100).
+BankHealthData assigns a composite Health Grade of B (66/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Horizon Bank (FDIC cert 4977) is a large bank with $81.9B in total assets and $65.4B in deposits, headquartered in Memphis, Tennessee.
 Banks at this scale typically operate across multiple states and face enhanced regulatory scrutiny under the federal banking-supervisory framework.